Npretious/Favorite-Song-Web-CSharp/README.md

 # README
-### This repository holds a favorite song website.
+### This repository holds a favorite song webpage program built in C#, with Visual Studio 2019.

 ## Projects
 ### - Favorite Song Website